Continuing Criminal Enterprise Statute: Aaron Shamo

 Aaron Shamo was a former Eagle Scout who became a dark web drug kingpin based in Utah.
 His multi-million dollar drug trafficking ring distributed over half a million counterfeit pills around the country and was responsible for multiple overdose deaths.
 In August 2019, Shamo was convicted of running a continuing criminal enterprise and received a life sentence in October 2020.
 Shamo was the only one convicted under this statute, as his co-conspirators got various other convictions and sentences of up to 10 years in prison.

 On February 2nd, 2022, American Greed released an episode titled "The Kingpin Next Door" which covers the story.

 Rui-Siang Lin

 On May 20, 2024, a 23-year-old was arrested and indicted under the Continuing Criminal Enterprise Statute "Kingpin" provision for running an online drug marketplace, along with charges of narcotics conspiracy, money laundering, and conspiracy to sell misbranded medication.
 On December 16th, 2024, Lin reached a plea deal with prosecutors, pleading guilty to narcotics conspiracy, money laundering, and conspiracy to sell misbranded medication in exchange for the dismissal of the Continuing a Criminal Enterprise charge.
-Lin is scheduled to be sentenced on March 27th, 2025 and faces 35 years to life in prison.
+Lin, facing 35 years to life in prison, was sentenced to 30 years on February 3, 2026.